 What are some examples of your research?

-Other projects include conducting polling on how women define or redefine security in order to transform the current approach to security thinking, and convening new and existing funders with women peacebuilders to stimulate new sources of funding for the field.
+Other recent publications include a policy brief on the US Women, Peace, and Security Act of 2017 and a one-pager with key findings from OSF’s forthcoming selected annotated bibliography on WPS.
+Upcoming projects include conducting a polling project on how women define or redefine security in order to transform the current approach to security thinking, and convening new and existing funders with women peacebuilders to stimulate new sources of funding for the field.

 Do you give grants?